TehMaxwell/tehmaxwell.github.io/_posts/2020-07-20-Some_Catching_Up_To_Do.md

 <br/>

 First of all, I started in a car share.
 I say "car share", I was just hitching a lift with some colleagues at Analox!
 Although I had my license by that point, I didn't have a car to contribute to the arrangement.
 The car share was fantastic because it gave me an insight into what life as an engineer was really like.
-I got to hear about the challenges my colleagues had faced over the years, lessons they had learned and lots of advice.
+I got to hear about the challenges my colleagues had faced over the years, lessons they had learned and lots of advice they wanted to pass on.
 Despite the fact I wasn't actually in the office during the journey, it was extremely valuable time.
 Thus:

-<br/>**Lesson 1: There is a great deal to be learn't from things that are not directly linked to a job or internship.**
+<br/>**Lesson 1: There is a great deal to be learnt from things that are not directly linked to a job or internship.**

 <br/>